sylumer/automators/Technology/Stream Deck.md

 # Models
 ## Stream Deck Classic
 The original Stream Deck model features 15 LCD keys with customisable icons and the ability to create folders for organising commands efficiently.
+It has an integrated USB 2.0 cable and a variable angle stand.

+## Stream Deck MK 2
+A newer version of the  Stream Deck classic model.
+It has a fixed angle stand and accepts Elgato approved faceplate overlays, and accepts USB C cables.

 ## Stream Deck Mini
 A compact version of the Stream Deck with 6 programmable keys, ideal for users with limited desk space or looking for a more minimalist setup.